 Please read below to learn about USask supported quarantine options.
 International students are strongly advised to arrange their quarantine through the university.

-There are two self-funded quarantine options available through the University of Saskatchewan for international students arriving to Canada.
+Self-funded quarantine options are available through the University of Saskatchewan for international students arriving to Canada.

 Please note that the below options are self-funded and all applications and arrangements must be made before students begin their travel to Canada/Saskatoon.

-*Note: All students must prepare their own quarantine plan, even if you conduct your quarantine through USask options.
-Any booking confirmations received could be used a supplementary evidence to your personally-prepared quarantine plan.
+*Note: All students must prepare their own quarantine plan, even if you conduct your quarantine through USask option.
+Any booking confirmations received could be used as a supplementary evidence to your personally-prepared quarantine plan.